pawel7/myvue/Problems.md

     .sourceMaps();
 ```

-3. Though I have logged as an admin user, when I submit a new post with `localhost:8000/posts/create` I get `401 Unauthorized`
+4. Though I have logged as an admin user, when I submit a new post with `localhost:8000/posts/create` I get `401 Unauthorized`.

-4. How to pass the current logged user user_id to a javascript .vue file, e.g. `js/components/PostCreate.vue` ?
+5. How to pass the current logged user user_id to a javascript .vue file, e.g. `js/components/PostCreate.vue` ?

-5. Why there is no method="POST" in a form in vue
+6. Why there is no method="POST" in a form in vue ?